kevinding0218/InterviewDocuments/Q and A/Java Multithread/LinkedLearning.md

 14. Which of these applications would benefit the most from parallel execution?
 -  math library for processing large matrices
 	- Mathematical operations on matrices are computationally intensive and therefore well suited to benefit from parallel execution.
-- Following are **NOT** benefit from parallel execution
+- Following are **NOT** benefit from **parallel** execution
-	- The graphical user interface (**GUI**) should be structured for **concurrency**, but as an I/O bound task, it will generally run as well with parallel execution as without.
+	- The graphical user interface (**GUI**) should be structured for **concurrency**, but **as an I/O bound task**, it will generally run as well with parallel execution as without.
 	- System logging application that frequently writes to a database, The logging application should execute concurrent to other programs, but the access times to write to the database will be a limiting factor in it's execution speed.
-It is I/O bound and therefore will not benefit significantly from parallel execution.
+It is **I/O bound and therefore will not benefit significantly from parallel execution**.
 15. Concurrent tasks execute at the same time. **False**
 - Concurrency describes the structure that enables a program to execute in parallel (given the necessary hardware), but a concurrent program is not inherently parallel.
 16. The operating system assigns each process a unique **process ID number**.